spritexxx/syslogw/README.md

 * pip install -r requirements.txt
 * mongodb (tested on v3.2.10)

+Note:
+I had SSL related issues on my macbook which made pip unable to install twisted.
+To fix this I had to do the following:
+* pip install certifi

+From then on everything was smooth sailing!

 How to use
 -----------
 1. Make sure mongodb is installed and running.